Before you start, you need to:

 - The configuration of your advertising model (bidding, targeting, ...) in Power Editor.

 The Facebook pixel is an HTML code used to track visitors behaviour in a site or an application.
 It combines the personalized audience pixel and conversion tracking pixel for conversion tracking, optimization and retargeting.

-Your catalog is ready, upload it in your Facebook Business Manager account, either maanually with a .csv file for example, or automatically with an URL.
+Your products are ready, upload them in your Facebook Business Manager account, either manually with a .csv file for example, or automatically with an URL.

-Determine how often Facebook will pick up your products catalog from Lengow.
+- Determine how often Facebook will download your products catalog from Lengow.
 We recommend you to choose'Daily'.

-Add your 'Facebook Dynamic Ads' optimised feed URL with the TXT format; It is available in Lengow > Channels > your Facebook channel > 'Parameters' > bottom of the page.
+- Add your 'Facebook Dynamic Ads' optimized feed URL.
+It is available in Lengow > Channels > your Facebook channel > 'Parameters' > bottom of the page.